Seven Golf Course Destinations to Vacation Away from the Crowds

 The course is a wide-open affair you can look out over, but it also has enough movement in its land to provide several blind shots.
 Peak rates are $125 per round.

-4. The Highlands at Harbor Springs, Harbor Springs, Michigan
+4. The Highlands, Harbor Springs, Michigan

 Northern Michigan provides long days of sunlight, and you'll want to take advantage of that to play the four courses at The Highlands.
-Situated four hours north of Ann Arbor, the Highlands provides some of the best golf in a region rich with it.
+Situated four hours north of Ann Arbor, The Highlands provides some of the best golf in a region rich with it.

 The Heather is the oldest of the resort's courses but its best – and sternest.
 The par-5 fifth hole is framed by water and reaching pine trees, hallmarks indicative of the course’s beauty and the way it uses the land to draw out its challenges.
 Peak rates are $110 per round.